 Noya's Kitchen is a vietnamese restaurant in Crescent, Bath.
-Rated 4.8 stars from 1321 Google reviews.
-Known for food that stays with you and generous portions, tight menu.
-Best for date night and group dinner.
-Ranked #1 of 20 in Crescent.
-Features a undefined terrace.
+Rated 4.8 stars from 1374 Google reviews.
+Known for authentic vietnamese technique and exceptional starters and mains.
+Best for couples and groups 2-4.
+Features a terrace.
+Price range: £20–30.

 Noya's Kitchen